rcbyr/keen-slider/README.md

 ## Sponsoring

-This project is and remains open source.
+This project is and remains open-source.
 Currently, I'm working on a new major version, that includes "all" features requested and much more by nearly the same project size (80% completed).
-After that, I will add much more examples for other use cases and tech stacks.
+After that, I will add much many examples for other use cases and tech stacks.

 Cause, I'm a family man with a full-time job I can't make any promises when the new version will be released.
 But I am highly motivated to make my vision of this project come true.